noahdotpy/mytoolbox/modules/wallpapers/README.md

 Default wallpaper scaling is `zoom`, which is sufficient for most wallpapers & most screen configurations.

-Those wallpaper scaling options are supported for Gnome:
+Those wallpaper scaling options are supported for GNOME:

 1. none - does not perform any scaling (black bars will be present on screens with different aspect ratios & wallpapers with higher resolution than the screen won't display at all)
 2. scaled - it scales the wallpaper according to the screen resolution (black bars will be present on screens with different aspect ratios)